Abdalah98/Abdalah98/README.md

 ### ![information (2)](https://user-images.githubusercontent.com/41602889/146625378-ef93b978-e468-4ce1-a1eb-ac1ba7aa3aa0.png) A little more about me...

-As an experienced iOS developer with over 2 years of industry experience, I have built a solid foundation in developing and maintaining iOS mobile applications.
+As an experienced iOS developer with over +3 years of industry experience, I have built a solid foundation in developing and maintaining iOS mobile applications.
 I am proficient in Swift and experienced in working with the Xcode development environment.
 With a keen eye for design and a passion for creating user-friendly and intuitive applications, I have successfully developed and launched multiple iOS apps on the App Store.
 In addition to my strong analytical and problem-solving skills, I excel as a team player and work collaboratively with cross-functional teams

-I have published 7 applications in App Store [![Linktree](https://github.com/your-username/your-repository/raw/main/icons/linktree.png)](https://linktr.ee/abdalahomar)
+I have published 10 applications in AppStore [![Linktree](https://github.com/your-username/your-repository/raw/main/icons/linktree.png)](https://linktr.ee/abdalahomar)